Samson-Songare/FoodOrderApp/README.md

 # FoodOrderApp
-the app for ordering food , which os mostly concerned On UI design
+the app for ordering food , which is mostly concerned On UI design